 - Health education, screening and prevention services

-Annually, University of Maryland Baltimore Washington Medical Center submits a report to the state of Maryland measuring the community benefit provided.
-These reports summarize the broad range of health services and support activities we offer to meet the needs of the community.
+Annually, the University of Maryland Baltimore Washington Medical Center (UM BWMC) submits a report to the state of Maryland which details the amount and type of community benefit programs provided by the hospitals.
+These reports summarize the broad range of health and support activities we offer to meet the needs of the community.